sagemath/trac_to_gh/Issue 3843.md

 # Issue 3843: typo in graphs: "edge_labels -- whether to print edgeedge labels.
 By default, False,                 but"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3843

 Original creator: was